MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cost-accounting/statistical-measure-provider-template.md

 ## Statistical measure provider template

 Statistical measures can originate from many kinds of sources.
-Microsoft Dynamics 365 Finance, is a great source to extract statistical measures from.
+Dynamics 365 Finance is a great source to extract statistical measures from.
 You can use a statistical measure provider template to easily configure the statistical measures that you want to extract.

 The definition of a statistical measure provider template is generic and can be reused in multiple statistical dimension members.